Classes, Lectures & Tours

 History is everywhere: in dull textbooks, yes, but also in the bend in a road, shape of a building and site of a church.
 Hidden in plain sight and scattered all over are clues that tell of life gone by.

 Lower Midtown for example is rich with these features.
 A fence that is cow-high and pig-tight suggests that the area was once a quite different place.
 A special advantage to the home teams at Madison Square Garden points to a most significant predecessor building.
-A simple street intersection shows what the area was long ago, and suggests how New York became primary to world affairs.
+A simple street intersection shows what the neighborhood was long ago, and suggests how New York became primary to world affairs.

 A commercial building meant to frighten people away, a mark in the road for television performers, a mooring mast for zeppelins (!) and various other forms and structures demonstrate the continuing character and ethic of New York City.